sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 | PAC          | Port Access Control         |

 ## 1 Overview
-The main goal of this feature is to provide a set of Vlans that are reserved for use by various protocols.
+The main goal of this feature is to provide a set of configurable Vlans that are reserved for use by various protocols.
 - A set of Vlans will be reserved by default.
-Default reserved VLAN range would be <3967-4094>.
 - A config CLI command will be provided to change the reserved Vlan range.

 ## 1.1 Use Cases